 Having an exit strategy doesn’t mean you’re not 100% committed to something.
 Several couples therapists, in fact, recommend that couples start their married life by discussing the exit strategy of divorce.
 It’s a mind trick, really.
 We are afraid of the unknown, so, by addressing a specific problem, we lessen its burden.
 For working couples in our industry or elsewhere, we feel it’s important to have a sort of quarterly review where both parts of the duo analyze if it’s been worth working together.
 Your personal relationship with each other – being a loving one or a friendship one – is more important than any business, so if the two of you’ve been fighting a lot – or not making as much progress on the business side as you’d thought you would – then just go about your professional life as a single again.
 By doing that, it will never be “too late”, and you will never have “lost too much” by having embarked on this real estate agent duo idea.

 When you decide your real estate careers are to be lived as a duo, in the form of a working couple, you’ve essentially become a team, so you have to act like one.
 It makes no sense to hold secrets about the business, or try to do more than your partner.
 Sure, there are sometimes where one is more qualified, required, better at something than the other, then it’s in their both interest to have this one exclusively doing this task.
-But if that means more work hours and effort on his/her behalf, then the other should be aware to try and compensate the workload on another area of their work, relieving the partner of further burden.
+But if that means more work hours, and having a harder time managing your sleep schedule as a realtor.
+Then you take note of the effort on his/her behalf and the other should try and compensate the workload on another area of their work, relieving the partner of further burden.
 For instance, Real Estate Agent Debra has excellent people's skills, while Joseph is great at the more administrative tasks.
 During an open house for a luxury real estate, Agent Debra will be busy being the life of the party talking with clients; so Joseph has to step up and deal with everything from checking if it’s time to change the food platter, paying the workers (when applicable) and whatever else is happening while Debra works her magic.
-The other way around should happen when it’s time for closing; if Joseph is the one mainly dealing with the Appraiser, the mortgage lender and whoever else, Debra should be actively dealing with other stuff like dealing with follow-up calls, new clients, and office stuff.
+The other way around should happen when it’s time for closing the sale; if Joseph is the one mainly dealing with the Appraiser, the mortgage lender and whoever else, Debra should be actively dealing with other stuff like dealing with follow-up calls, new clients, and office stuff.

 Side note, especially for the men out there: share the burden at work, but at home too.
 Don’t think the household is a women’s duty.
 Divide the chores between the both of you, so that it ends faster and the two of you are well rested for work.